KalMan0/webhook-spammer/README.md

 # WebHook-Spammer
-spams discord webhook with messages
+spams discord webhook with messages created when I got ahold of a scammers webhook >:)

 > __Warning__
 >